jepvini/jeprnel/README.md

 - simply run the script and everything should work out of the box

+- put a .config file on this folder, more info below

 **NOTE: after compiling the kernel the user password will be required!**

+### CONFIG FILE

+The configuration file of the kernel is called ```.config``` and it must be placed in the kernel main directory.
+Don't worry, the script handles everything.
+You just need to provide a ```.config``` file and put it in this folder.

+For the creation of the file I suggest to take a look at the [Gentoo Wiki](https://wiki.gentoo.org/wiki/Kernel/Configuration), the [Arch Wiki](https://wiki.archlinux.org/title/Kernel/Traditional_compilation) and some yt videos.

+If before compiling you're asked to include or no some entries it is normal.
+New features are not in your ```.config``` so you need to manually set them.